tangjon/queue-manager-client/README.md

 # Queue Manager Web App 2.0

-An unofficial tool to aid and assist in daily operations and reduce redundency.
-An improvement of the original: https://github.com/qianyilun/Queue-Manager-Cloud-Dispatcher
+An unofficial tool to aid and assist Support Engineers assign and distribute customer incidents.
+This is an overhaul of the original: https://github.com/qianyilun/Queue-Manager-Cloud-Dispatcher.

 ## Getting Started